paulinedangla/MySQL/README.md

 This work is therefore still in progress and is regularly updated.

-## What did you take away from this learning ?
+## What did I take away from this learning ?

 - SQL structured queries provide concrete solutions to complex issues.
 - SQL is a complete language because it allows databases to use a universal language to transmit information.